 However, if a class is offered only as S/U, it can count toward your minimum 51 units for graduation.

 Any courses you take beyond the required 51 units may be taken S/U.

 Any questions about the grading of any exam or assignment, including requests for re-grading, must be sent to the instructor in writing within one week of the time that the exam or assignment is returned to you.

 To obtain your grades, shortly after the end of the Fall or Spring semester, go to the BearFacts website.

 The mean GPA in MBA courses with enrollment of 18 or more students should be no more than 3.45 in core courses and 3.50 in elective courses.

 Deviations for classes with fewer than 18 students must be approved in advance by theDean’s office, and their mean may not exceed 3.65.

 You may be given an incomplete (I) grade when you are unable to complete all of the requirements for a course due to circumstances beyond your control.
 You must request the instructor's permission to receive an incomplete.
-If you have several incompletes, you should discuss plans for satisfying course and graduation requirements with the MBA Program Director.
+If you have several incompletes, you should discuss plans for satisfying course and graduation requirements with the Assistant Dean, Full-Time MBA Program.